hdShang/arxiv-daily/docs/cs-CV/2025-05-30/papers/250524120v2-csvqa-a-chinese-multimodal-benchmark-for-evaluating-stem-reasoning-c.md

 ---
 layout: default
-title: CSVQA: A Chinese Multimodal Benchmark for Evaluating STEM Reasoning Capabilities of VLMs
+title: "CSVQA: A Chinese Multimodal Benchmark for Evaluating STEM Reasoning Capabilities of VLMs"
 ---

 # CSVQA: A Chinese Multimodal Benchmark for Evaluating STEM Reasoning Capabilities of VLMs